Sunksat/aowow_comments/README.md

 Remember to allow duplicates for your accounts table, else the import will fail (you shouldnt use the same account table as your vanilla server if you are hosting one...)

+Unfortunately the parent / child comments weren't scraped, i.e. a reply to comment will just show as a new comment

+Only the first 40 comments pr. page were scraped

 Adding Allakhazam comments for items - work in progress - account names uploaded 29.06.18

 account_alkz <-name of account database in your db